darklaunch/darklaunch.com/blog/os-x-bash-watch-command.md

 ```
 while :; do your_command; done
 ```
-For example, the following will check the disk usage for the current directory via `du' every two seconds.
-The `echo -ne "\r"' causing the line to write over itself replacing the existing line.
+For example, the following will check the disk usage for the current directory via `du` every two seconds.
+The `echo -ne "\r"` causing the line to write over itself replacing the existing line.
 ```
 while :; do echo -ne " "$(du -s .)"\r"; sleep 2s; done
 ```